axelcournac/3C_tutorial/README.md

 ```

 #### Filtering of the data
-A removal of uncrosslinked events (uncuts, loops...) can be applied at this stage.
+A check for the proportion of uncrosslinked events (uncuts, loops...) can be carried out at this stage.
-This procedure is optional and might be necessary when you want to study the structure of chromatin at very short scales like several kb.
+With these information, one can remove uninformativ events more cautiously then just removing all events below 10 kb.
+This filtering is optional and might be necessary when you want to study the structure of chromatin at very short scales like several kb.
-You can have a look to the pbehaviors of the different pairs of reads taking into account the directions of the reads with this kind of plots:
+You can have a look to the behaviors of the different pairs of reads taking into account the directions of the reads with this kind of plots:
 ![alt tag](https://github.com/axelcournac/3C_analysis_tools/blob/master/pictures/behavior_events2.png)

 Then, you can count the different types of events, it gives information about the quality of your library preparation.